 Pro Tip: If you’re concealing the names of vendors competing for your business, carefully construct your questioning here to avoid exposing their competition.

-An effective repair partner does this by:
+An effective technical services partner does this by:

 All hardware asset management vendors promise to help you cut costs, but only the best add value to your brand and your customers’ operations.